infinity-decoder/Shiori/README.md

-# Shiori — Lightweight Student Management System (PHP)
+# Shiori — Lightweight Student Management System

 Shiori is a fast, minimal, and modern **student management system** built with vanilla PHP and a tiny MVC-ish structure.
 It’s designed to run locally (Laragon/XAMPP) or on a basic LAMP stack and focuses on **speed, simplicity, and safety**.